Strawberry Bubblegum: Background

-Composition and lyrical interpretation
+Composition

-"Strawberry Bubblegum" is characterized as a pop song by HitFix's Melinda Newman, an R&B song by Billboard magazine's Jason Lipshutz, and a combination of slick grooves and psychedelic soul by Arwa Haider of Metro.
-Jean Bentley of Hollywood.com found the song influenced by electro, while Pitchfork Media's Ryan Dombal said that it evokes music by Barry White, Sly Stone, and Drake's "ambient R&B" style.
+"Strawberry Bubblegum" was written by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon, and James Fauntleroy, and produced by Timbaland, Timberlake, and Harmon.
+It is characterized as a pop song by HitFix's Melinda Newman and an R&B song by Billboard magazine's Jason Lipshutz.
+Jean Bentley of Hollywood.com found the song influenced by electro, while Pitchforks Ryan Dombal said that it evokes music by Barry White, Sly Stone, and Drake's "ambient R&B" style.
 According to Mikael Wood of the Los Angeles Times, the song transitions from a stark electro song to an amiable keyboard vamp comparable to Stevie Wonder's 1973 song "You Are the Sunshine of My Life".
 The song features electronic blips, string movements, and upbeat percussion breaks.
 Mesfin Fekadu of Times Colonist wrote that the song is "smooth, airy and full of sexual innuendoes, and it transitions into something that's heaven-like."
 Timberlake sings in a falsetto voice and refers to a mature woman as his strawberry bubblegum in the song's lyrics.
 Joey Guerra of The Houston Chronicle remarked that the eccentric song recalls the work of Prince.
 Helen Brown of The Daily Telegraph attributed the song's relaxing style to how it samples Barry White, while Lauren Martin of Fact found the song to be in the style of Frank Ocean.